 Coast Guard, DHS.

-The Coast Guard is proposing to establish special local regulations for certain waters of the North Atlantic Ocean.
-This action is necessary to provide for the safety of life on these navigable waters located at Ocean City, MD, during a high-speed power boat racing event on September 29, 2019.
-This proposed rulemaking would prohibit persons and vessels from being in the regulated area unless authorized by the Captain of the Port Maryland-National Capital Region or Coast Guard Patrol Commander.
-We invite your comments on this proposed rulemaking.
+The Coast Guard is establishing a temporary special local regulation for certain waters of the North Atlantic Ocean adjacent to Ocean City, MD.
+This action is necessary to provide for the safety of life on these navigable waters located at Ocean City, MD, during activities associated with an air show event from August 13, 2020, through August 16, 2020.
+This rule prohibits persons and vessels from entering the regulated area unless authorized by the Captain of the Port Maryland-National Capital Region or the Coast Guard Patrol Commander.

 Start Further Info